graph-massivizer/graph-optimizer/TESTING.md

 The Graph-Optimizer tool performs the following functions:
 - Predicts the execution time and energy consumption for a given BGO or DAG of BGOs on a specific hardware configuration.
 - Returns the model in symbolical form with graph properties as symbols or predicts execution times if the graph properties are specified.
-- This is done via an API where issuing a POST request to `<api_url>/models` with the BGO DAG and hardware configuration returns the annotated DAG with symbolical models.
-Calling `<api_url>/evaluate` with the BGO DAG, hardware configuration, and graph properties returns the annotated DAG with predicted execution times.
+- This is done via an API where issuing a POST request to `<api_url>/models` with the BGO DAG and hardware configuration returns an annotated DAG with calibrated symbolical models.
+Calling `<api_url>/evaluate` with the BGO DAG, hardware configuration, and graph properties returns an annotated DAG with predicted execution times.

 Examples of the input DAG of BGOs and corresponding output annotated DAG are given below.